GabrielSlima/blog/articles/self-iprovement-workin-out-raising-vibration.md

     </p>
     <h3>Cut of negative people</h3>
     <p>
-        Beign direct, cut off negative people from your life.
+        being direct, cut off negative people from your life.
 People that are energy vampires, people that are negative all the time, people that are not happy about anything.
 Maybe people that are complaining all the time, never grateful for anything.